Concrete: Placement

 Once mixed, concrete is typically transported to the place where it is intended to become a structural item.
-Various methods of transportation and placement are used depending on the distances involve, quantity needed, and other details of application.
+Various methods of transportation and placement are used depending on the distances involved, quantity needed, and other details of application.
 Large amounts are often transported by truck, poured free under gravity or through a tremie, or pumped through a pipe.
 Smaller amounts may be carried in a skip (a metal container which can be tilted or opened to release the contents, usually transported by crane or hoist), or wheelbarrow, or carried in toggle bags for manual placement underwater.